marcelbeumer/crispy-octo-goggles/streamproc/README.md

 ## Improvements

+- Write README's for each service.
+- Time buckets used by the aggregator should be fixed in time and not change on every call/update.
 - Currently the web-ui ingress is not rewriting path prefixes, which would be nice.
 Traefik (k3d) and NGINX ingress (kind) work differently with rewriting, was avoiding the k8s config complexity so far.
 See [traefik doc here](https://doc.traefik.io/traefik/migration/v1-to-v2/#strip-and-rewrite-path-prefixes).

-## TODO

-- Write README's for each service.